MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Install_FirstUse.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows 10 (build 1809 and later)

-OpenSSH is a connectivity tool for remote login that uses the SSH protocol.
+OpenSSH is a connectivity tool for remote sign-in that uses the SSH protocol.
 It encrypts all traffic between client and server to eliminate eavesdropping, connection hijacking, and other attacks.

 An OpenSSH-compatible client can be used to connect to Windows Server and Windows client devices.